Short Term Bonds Funds vs. Money Market Funds

 What is a Short-Term Bond Fund?

+Short-term bond funds typically invest in bonds that mature in one to three years.
 The limited amount of time until maturity means that interest rate risk – or the risk that rising interest rates will cause the value of the fund’s principal value to decline – is low compared to intermediate-term bond funds (those that invest in bonds with maturities of three to ten years) and long-term bond funds (ten years and up).
 Still, even the most conservative short-term bonds funds will have a small degree of share price fluctuation.

 How Do Short-Term Bond Funds Compare to Money Market Funds